City Mayors reviews local government from around the world Index

 What prospects are there for future reform?

 Traditionally the City of London Corporation has proved to be quite adept at getting reform deferred, or even obstructed, and recent limited reforms have demonstrated this to be the case still.
 In spite of longstanding prior commitments to making the corporation’s council elected solely by City residents, in 1996 the Labour Party diluted its proposals and offered to work with the corporation on a more limited reform to the franchise, culminating in the recent reforms.
-In May 2006, the government suggested during a parliamentary debate that a further reform might be considered after the City elections in 2009, possibly involving some form of ‘commuter’ vote to recognise the limited number of residents able to vote there but broadening participation by offering it to those who work in the City.
-In the elections, the local Labour Party shattered centuries of tradition by fielding candidates under its party banner, as a means to highlight the need for reform, especially following the onset of the financial crisis.
+In May 2006, the then Labour government suggested during a parliamentary debate that a further reform might be considered after the City elections in 2009, possibly involving some form of ‘commuter’ vote to recognise the limited number of residents able to vote there but broadening participation by offering it to those who work in the City.
+In the elections, the local Labour Party shattered centuries of tradition by fielding candidates under its party banner, as a means to highlight the need for reform, especially following the onset of the global financial crisis.
+Scrutiny of the City’s affairs and governance is now particularly acute, especially after the Occupy protests, with an organised City Reform Group campaigning for increased democratic oversight of the corporation.

 |